DataDog/documentation/content/en/monitors/downtimes/_index.md

 To mute an individual monitor, click the **Mute** button at the top of the monitor status page.
 This creates a downtime schedule for that particular monitor.

+// TODO replace image
 {{< img src="/monitors/downtimes/downtime_fm_monitor.png" alt="Add a downtime schedule from an individual monitor with Mute" style="width:100%;" >}}

 ## Choose what to silence

 Apply downtime schedules to specific monitors by [name](#by-monitor-name) or to a broad range of monitors by monitor [tags](#by-monitor-tags).
 Apply additional filters through the [*Group scope*](#downtime-scope).
 Click **Preview affected monitors** to see the monitors included.
 For more examples and use cases see  [Scoping downtimes schedules][2].

 **Note**: Any monitor created or edited after the downtime is scheduled is automatically included in the downtime if it matches the scope.

 ### By Monitor Name